YanSokolovsky/University/BSU/OS_labs/C++98/lab_1/Readme.md

 # Creating threads

 **The "mainThreadFunc" thread:**
-1) creates an array of integers.
+1) Creates an array of integers.
-2) requests the stop time of the "work" thread. `CreateThread()`
+2) Requests the stop time of the "work" thread. `CreateThread()`

 **Thread "workerThreadFunc":**
-1) outputs the number of elements divisible by 5.
+1) Outputs the number of elements divisible by 5.